The Long Term Effects Of Marijuana On Your Body

-That’s the real, honest, no BS rundown on what we know about the long term effects of marijuana on the body.
+That’s the real rundown on what we know about the long-term effects of marijuana on the body.
 While there isn’t enough evidence to say that THC and cannabis as a whole are completely beneficial to the body, we can say that the long-term effects aren’t overwhelmingly concerning and some are greatly beneficial.
 When it comes down to it, we really just have to wait until researchers are allowed to explore every possibility of this plant without negative backlash from governing bodies.
 Until then, we’ll do our best to provide medicine to those who need it most and educate smokers about every potential pro and con that comes with this plant.
-We continue to learn every single Diem, and we’re thrilled to be able to pass that along to you.
+We continue to learn every single day at Diem, and we’re thrilled to be able to pass that along to you.

 *Statements made on hellodiem.com have not been evaluated by the U.S. Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Information provided by this website or this company is not a substitute for individual medical advice.